moiristo/deep_cloneable/readme.md

 end
 ```

-*Note*: The block is invoked before attributes are excluded.

 *Note*: Using `deep_clone` with a block will also pass the associated objects that are being cloned to the block, so be sure to check whether the object actually responds to your method of choice.

 ### Cloning models with files